ktorng/Algos/README.md

 # AlgoInterviewPrep
-Solutions to various algorithm interview problems in javascript
+Solutions to various algorithm interview problems in javascript and python